Para acesso aos Produtos do MapBiomas Fogo (incluindo Relatório Anual, assets e toolkit) acesse esse LINK

 2.4.
 CLASSIFICATION

-The classification model used was the Deep Neural Network, which consists of computer models based on mathematical calculations capable of performing machine learning and visual pattern recognition.
+The classification model used was the Deep Neural Network (DNN), which consists of computational models based on mathematical calculations capable of performing machine learning and visual pattern recognition.

-The burnt area mapping algorithm consisted of two phases: training and prediction.
-Based on the training samples of burnt and unburnt areas, the following spectral bands were used as input for the burnt area classification model: red (RED - 0.65 µm), near infrared (NIR - 0.86 µm) and shortwave infrared (SWIR 1 - 1.6 µm and SWIR 2 - 2.2 µm).
-These Landsat spectral bands were chosen based on their sensitivity to fire events.
+The burned area mapping algorithm consisted of two phases: training and prediction.
+Based on the training samples of burned and unburned areas, the following spectral bands were used as input for the burned area classification model: red (RED – 0.65 µm), near-infrared (NIR – 0.86 µm), and short-wave infrared (SWIR 1 – 1.6 µm and SWIR 2 – 2.2 µm).
+These Landsat spectral bands were chosen due to their sensitivity to fire events.

-The training data was divided into two sets: 70% of the samples used for training and 30% for testing.
+The training data were divided into two sets: 70% of the samples were used for training and 30% for testing.

 2.5.
 POST-CLASSIFICATION